Ever since I was young, I’ve been enthralled by history’s intricate web, spanning cities, cultures, and the very fabric of human civilization.

 The Renaissance: Rebirth of the Historical Narrative

-The Renaissance brought a revival of classical learning, and with it, a new interest in historical scholarship.
+The Renaissance brought a revival of classical learning and, with it, a new interest in historical scholarship.

 Historians began to examine sources critically, although their work was often influenced by nationalistic or religious biases.